venamax/dataincubator/spark/README.md

 3. Try `cat output_dir/* | sort -n -t , -k 1.2 -o sorted_output` to concatenate
    the various part-xxxxx files.
 4. You can access an interactive Spark/Scala REPL with `$SPARK_HOME/bin/spark-shell`.
+5. You can access an interactive PySpark shell with `$SPARK_HOME/bin/pyspark`.
-5. Dates are parsed by default using the Long data type and unix time (epoch time).
+6. Dates are parsed by default using the Long data type and unix time (epoch time).
    In Java/Scala, a given timestamp represents the number of milliseconds since 1970-01-01T00:00:00Z.
    Also be wary of integer overflow when dealing with Longs.
 For example, these two are not equal: val year: Long = 365 * 24 * 60 * 60 * 1000